valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

 <summary>Welcome to the Flask/SQLAlchemy “App Fiddle”</summary>

+You've perhaps used JS Fiddle to explore JavaScript and HTML.
+With the power of Codespaces, we can now provide a "fiddle" for a *complete application.*

 Use this ***Application Fiddle*** to learn Flask/SQLAlchemy in Codespaces.
 You have 3 running apps - execute them, explore the code, alter them (e.g., create endpoints, issue queries), use the debugger, etc.

 The Key Technology Concepts (at end) is an inventory of essential skills for creating Flask/SQLAlchemy systems.
 Each are illustrated here.